 Primary amyloidosis can lead to conditions that include:

 - Heart muscle damage (cardiomyopathy) leading to congestive heart failure

 - Kidney failure

-- Nephrotic syndrome (group of symptoms that includes protein in the urine, low blood protein levels in the blood, high cholesterol levels, high triglyceride levels, and swelling)
+- Nephrotic syndrome (group of symptoms that includes protein in the urine, low blood protein levels in the blood, high cholesterol levels, high triglyceride levels, and swelling throughout the body)